PRA Academies

 • Be aged between 11 and 16 years old

-• Have been riding regularly (preferably weekly) at a riding school for at least a year for Pre Academy and at least 18 months for Academy
+• Have been riding regularly (preferably weekly) at a riding school for at least a year for Pre Academy courses and at least 18 months for Academy courses

-• Have a level of riding experience that ensures you are safe and confident to canter in a group in a riding arena and in open spaces
+• Have a level of riding experience that ensures the applicant is safe and confident to canter in a group in a riding arena and in open spaces

 • Not have a pony or access to a pony apart from during regular riding school riding lessons.
-To be accepted onto and remain on any of the Academy courses, riders cannot own, loan, part loan, lease, share, borrow or have access to a pony, including one belonging to a family member or friend, even if the pony is not suitable for pony racing
+To be accepted onto and remain on any of the Academy courses, riders cannot own, loan, part loan, lease, share, borrow or have access to a pony or horse, including one belonging to a family member or friend, even if the pony is not suitable for pony racing

 • Show 100% commitment to the course

-We suggest attending a PRA Pony Racing Taster Session as part of the application process before applying so that you have seen pony racing in action. https://ponyracingauthority.co.uk/tasterDays
+PRA Taster Days Attending a PRA Pony Racing Taster Day is part of the application process and best undertaken before applying so that the applicant and their family have seen pony racing in action.
+Taster Sessions run from late March to October. https://ponyracingauthority.co.uk/tasterDays

 Attending a Point to Point with Pony Racing is also a great day out. https://ponyracingauthority.co.uk/ptpPonyRacing